tomjoht/tomjoht.github.io/_posts/2015/2015-08-10-lisa-meloncon-academic-practitioner-divide-podcast.md

 ---
-title: "Podcast: The divide between academics and practitioners &mdash; Interview with Lisa Meloncon"
+title: "Podcast: The divide between academics and practitioners &#8211; Interview with Lisa Meloncon"
 categories:
 - beginners
 - podcasts